jump-dev/JuMP.jl/docs/src/background/algebraic_modeling_languages.md

 ### Step IV: MathOptInterface to HiGHS

-As a final step, the [HiGHS.jl](https://github.com/jump-dev/HiGHS.jl) package converts the MathOptInterface form, i.e., `mathoptinterface_knapsack`, into a HiGHS-specific API:
+As a final step, the [HiGHS.jl](https://github.com/jump-dev/HiGHS.jl) package converts the MathOptInterface form, that is, `mathoptinterface_knapsack`, into a HiGHS-specific API:
 ```jldoctest
 julia> using HiGHS